God Gave Rock and Roll to You: Chart performance

 The song proved to be a big hit for the band in many parts of the world, including making the top 10 in Ireland, the United Kingdom, Germany, and Switzerland.
 In the United States, it reached No. 21 on the Billboard Album Rock Tracks chart.
 The music video received heavy rotation on music television channels.

 Versions

 The version released as a single and on the soundtrack to Bill & Ted's Bogus Journey differs slightly from that played in the film.
 In the film, a 40-second guitar solo is played by Steve Vai.
 It was later included on Steve Vai's album The Elusive Light and Sound, Vol. 1 under the title "Final Solo".

-"God Gave Rock & Roll to You II" would also be included on the Kiss album Alive III, which was released in 1993.
+"God Gave Rock & Roll to You II" would also be included on the Kiss albums Revenge in 1992 and in a live version on Alive III, released in 1993.